 We all start from somewhere in our careers, and movie stars are no exception.
-The ones who light up the screen, too, had their days of struggle before they made it big.
+The ones who lit up the screen, too, had their days of struggle before they made it big.
+Who knew being rejected could bring glorious stars out of them!

 The auditioning process is often quite cutthroat, which means many of the A-listers get rejected for the roles, despite trying hard.
 While in some cases, it was simply because the actor wasn’t fit for the role, in some others, the audition didn’t go well.
 There are also instances of brutal experience when the actors were refused meaty roles and humiliated.

-Let’s take a look at some of these famous movie stars who first had their dreams crushed, but they bounced back with time and rose to great name and fame!
+Let’s take a look at some of these famous movie stars who first had their dreams crushed, but they bounced back with time and rose to great names and fame!

 Scarlett Johansson missed out on the role of Judy in Jumanji, which later went to Kirsten Dunst.
 And guess what, Johansson was just 11 when she was rejected for this part.
 Three years down the line, she made her appearance in The Horse Whisperer.
 Since then, she has won eloquent praises from critics and audiences alike!